 As you may know, Parkmerced is in the process of redeveloping the Parkmerced site in accordance with a development agreement between Parkmerced and the City and County of San Francisco (the "Development Agreement").
 We are pleased to announce that Parkmerced Development Phase [] [insert development phase number] has been approved by the City.
-On[insert date and time of meeting], there will a community meeting at [insert location of meeting], in order to (1) review the details of the approved development phase, (2) describe new residential buildings to be constructed as replacements for existing buildings that will be demolished, (3) identify which residential buildings will be demolished after the construction of the new residential buildings, and (4) review the anticipated timing of construction within the approved development phase. review the anticipated thining of construction within the approved development phase.
+On [insert date and time of meeting], there will a community meeting at[insert location of meeting], in order to (1) review the details of the approved development phase, (2) describe new residential buildings to be constructed as replacements for existing buildings that will be demolished, (3) identify which residential buildings will be demolished after the construction of the new residential buildings, and (4) review the anticipated timing of construction within the approved development phase.
 Under the terms of the Development Agreement, "Existing Tenants" are entitled to relocate to a new unit in the new, replacement buildings to be constructed as part of the approved development phase.
 The "Tenant Relocation Plan", which is a detailed explanation of these rights (including the requirements for qualifying as an "Existing Tenant"), is attached to this Notice of Community Meeting for your reference.
 You are not required to attend the meeting.
 If you are unable or do not wish to attend, your rights under the Development Agreement will not be impacted in any way.
-In fact, as the project progresses, you will be receiving subsequent written notifications via U.S. certified mail that wi formally apprise you of your rights and obligations, all in accordance with the attached Tenant Relocation Plan.
+In fact, as the project progresses, you will be receiving subsequent written notifications via U.S. certified mail that will formally apprise you of your rights and obligations, all in accordance with the attached Tenant Relocation Plan.
 At this time, you are not required to take any action.
 We do hope to see you at the meeting, and we look forward to working together towards improving this wonderful neighborhood that we call home.
-To find out more about this meeting, please contact: To find out more dood this meeting, prease contact.
-Thank you. ·
+To find out more about this meeting, please contact: Thank you.